 The threat to patient safety from counterfeit medicines is not specific to our company.
 Consequently, we work with industry peers and proactively share anti-counterfeiting intelligence with other pharmaceutical companies as a way of protecting the public and raising awareness.

-- Continue in the execution of a proactive, worldwide corporate anti-counterfeiting strategy focused on securing the supply chain, detecting and responding to counterfeit events, and raising awareness of the risks of counterfeit pharmaceutical products
+- Continue in the execution of a proactive, worldwide corporate anti-counterfeiting strategy focused on securing the supply chain, detecting and responding to counterfeit events, and raising awareness of the risks of counterfeit pharmaceutical products.

-- Take proactive measures to identify, assess and mitigate threats to our patients associated with counterfeit and other fraudulent products
+- Take proactive measures to identify, assess and mitigate threats to our patients associated with counterfeit and other fraudulent products.

-- Take actions to raise public awareness of the risks posed by counterfeits and advocate for increased enforcement to shape relevant regulatory requirements
+- Take actions to raise public awareness of the risks posed by counterfeits and advocate for increased enforcement to shape relevant regulatory requirements.

-- Train key stakeholders and business partners in the identification of suspicious activities and/or suspected counterfeit products
+- Train key stakeholders and business partners in the identification of suspicious activities and/or suspected counterfeit products.

-- Continue to partner with industry groups to provide advocacy on high-priority anti-counterfeiting policy initiatives, and explore new partnership opportunities with patients and other external stakeholders
+- Continue to partner with industry groups to provide advocacy on high-priority anti-counterfeiting policy initiatives, and explore new partnership opportunities with patients and other external stakeholders.

-- Develop metrics to gauge the impact of specific actions to ensure that resources remain focused on the areas that can have the greatest benefit
+- Develop metrics to gauge the impact of specific actions to ensure that resources remain focused on the areas that can have the greatest benefit.

 - Continue advocacy efforts to support the development of a standardized system to identify and code medical products, following the passage of the Drug Quality and Security Act (DQSA) in the U.S.

-- Develop data analytics and intelligence management capabilities to enhance threat detection and mitigation activities associated with counterfeit and other illicit events, including increased levels of intelligence-sharing within the Pharmaceutical Security Institute (PSI) and other public and private partnerships
+- Develop data analytics and intelligence management capabilities to enhance threat detection and mitigation activities associated with counterfeit and other illicit events, including increased levels of intelligence-sharing within the Pharmaceutical Security Institute (PSI) and other public and private partnerships.

-- Comply with all DQSA reporting requirements and associated actions regarding suspect and illegitimate products impacting the U.S. patient population, as set forth in the regulation
+- Comply with all DQSA reporting requirements and associated actions regarding suspect and illegitimate products impacting the U.S. patient population, as set forth in the regulation.

 Ensuring product efficacy and patient safety and protecting our reputation are paramount.
 We maintain a comprehensive, worldwide anti-counterfeiting strategy and operational program that has three primary strategic deliverables:

 - Product & Supply Chain Security: Enable product protection through the use of sophisticated product-security features and supply chain security measures.
+In 2016, we expanded our capacity to provide product protection services with additional resources dedicated to this area of focus.

 - Advocacy, Engagement & Awareness: Raise public and stakeholder awareness of the risks posed by counterfeits, and advocate for increased enforcement to shape relevant regulatory requirements.
+In 2016, we evaluated our current allocation of resources and committed to increasing our focus in this area to strategically enhance our ability to make a long-term impact on patient safety.

 To focus our work in this area, our Anti-Counterfeiting Steering Committee oversees our global anti-counterfeiting strategy to ensure that our goals are reached.